Curriculum Design Collaborations

 What support will my project get?

-The Students as Co-Creators team are available to address any queries you may have about your project.
-We can help you by discussing your project ideas, finding team partners and submitting an application form.
+The student partnership team are available to address any queries you may have about your project.
+We can help you by discussing your project ideas, finding team partners and submitting an application.
 We will also support you through the process of your project in a number of other ways such as:

 - Hosting workshops on the project process and planning, as well as report writing